Investment Objectives

 Fund performance

-Performance for the month of May proved negative, noting a 1.15% gain for the CC Balanced Strategy Fund – in line with the moves witnessed across both equity and high-yield credit markets at large during such period.
+Performance for the month of October proved positive, noting a 0.78% gain for the CC Balanced Strategy Fund – in line with the moves witnessed across both equity and high-yield credit markets at large during such period.

 Market and Investment Outlook